frictionlessdata/frictionless-py/docs/guides/framework/schema-guide.md

 ## Writing Cells

-During the process of data writing a resource useses a schema to convert data:
+During the process of data writing a resource uses a schema to convert data:

 ```python title="Python"
 from frictionless import Schema, Field